Cebu Trans-Axial Expressway

-The Cebu Trans-Axial Expressway is a proposed 4-lane, 300-kilometer, limited-access toll expressway in the Philippines.
+The Cebu Trans-Axial Expressway was a proposed 4-lane, 300-kilometer, limited-access toll expressway in the Philippines.
 When completed, it would be the Philippines' longest expressway, more than three times longer than the Subic–Clark–Tarlac Expressway (SCTEX).
 It could also decongest most of Cebu island's coastal roads and protect its coastal areas from unexpected exploits.

 The expressway will initially have two lanes, one for each direction.
 As soon as these lanes become operational, another carriageway will be built.

 The government will finance the construction, but upon completion, the operation and maintenance of toll facilities will be offered to the private sector through concession.
+As of 2026, no updates were made.